fictionco/fiction/@docs/advanced/extend-the-cli/index.md

 # Extend the CLI

-Sometimes you may want to add a command line utility for users of your plugin or theme.
+Sometimes you may want to add a command-line utility for users of your plugin or theme.
 An example use case would be to generate backups or downloads in CSV format.

 You can easily create a `factor run` command using a filter.

 ## Add A Custom Command

 To add a custom CLI command, you just need to add a special callback using the `cli-run-` prefix on the filter ID.
-The command will the be available when running:
+The command will then be available when running:

 ```bash
 npx factor run <command>